Skip to content

 Click either “View source artifact →” link.
 Talarity opens /app/artifact-repository on the All Artifacts tab, scrolls to the artifact, and pulses the row briefly so you don’t lose it in the list.

-All Artifacts tab — Information-Security-Policy.pdf at the top, with type "Policy Document", "Approved" status badge, and "90 days" until expiry.
+All Artifacts tab — Information-Security-Policy.pdf at the top, with type "Security Policy" and a days-until-expiry countdown badge.

 This is the cross-link in action.
 The same physical document is reachable from the Policies tab (where compliance leads live) and the Artifact Repository (where auditors and evidence collectors live).
 They’re two views of one thing — joined by the tracker link, not duplicated.